mihai2000q/ConsiliumTempus-be/Readme.md

 The application will run in https mode by default, but that can be changed by:

 Send a request to test if it works, see examle below.
-By default, the host is: ``https://localhost:7121/api``
+By default, the host is `https://localhost:7121/api`

 ```js
 GET {{host}}/auth/login